 Students in good academic standing who wish to take courses at another regionally accredited institution must have written permission from UNC Asheville's Registrar's Office prior to enrolling at another school.
-If a course is to be used as an Integrative Liberal Studies requirement or as an elective, only the Registrar's permission is required; if a course is a requirement for the major, written approval by the student's major department chair must be presented to the Registrar before permission can be granted.
+If a course is to be used as an Integrative Liberal Studies requirement or as an elective, only the Registrar's permission is required; if a course is a requirement for the major, written approval from the department chair of the student's major must be presented to the Registrar before permission can be granted.